Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 \citet{FS09} measured $\rm H_{\alpha}$ velocity maps for a sample of $\rm z \sim 2$ star-forming galaxies from the Spectroscopic Imaging survey in the Near-Infrared with SINFONI (SINS) survey.
 Most of the galaxies in their sample had clumpy $\rm H_{\alpha}$ morphologies.
 They found that the galaxies in their sample fell into three groups based on their kinematics, with approximately a third of their sample falling into each category: rotation-dominated disks, compact dispersion-dominated galaxies, and merging systems.
 The H \textsc{I} velocity fields of the LCBGs in our sample resemble the $\rm H_{\alpha}$ velocity fields of the rotation-supported galaxies in their sample, as shown in Figure 17 of \citet{FS09}.
 The LCBGs in our sample do not appear to be similar to star-forming galaxies supported by disordered motions; the dispersion-dominated galaxies in the \citet{FS09} sample do not show a clear axis of rotation, while even the least rotationally-supported LCBGs in our sample show a clear velocity gradient.

 \citet{G14} found that for a sample of 19 rotationally-supported, star-forming disk galaxies from the SINS survey with smooth velocity gradients and centrally-peaked velocity dispersions at $\rm z \sim 2$, Q is also centrally-peaked.
-We can see from Figure \ref{fig:vsigma} that this is true for the LCBGs in our sample as well.
+We can see from Equation 5 and Figure \ref{fig:vsigma} that this is true for the LCBGs in our sample as well.
 The solid line in Figure \ref{fig:vsigma} represents $\rm Q = 1$, with values of Q increasing to the bottom right.
-We see that for the LCBGs in our sample, the measurements at the smallest radii have larger values of Q than at larger radii.
-As mentioned in Section 3.6.1, we assume in Figure \ref{fig:vsigma} that $\rm \Sigma_{gas}$ is constant at all radii, which is unlikely to be true since the H \textsc{I} emission in the LCBGs in our sample is centrally-peaked.
+We see that for the LCBGs in our sample, the measurements at smaller radii tend to have larger values of Q than at larger radii.
+As mentioned in Section 4.4.1, we assume in Figure \ref{fig:vsigma} that $\rm f_{gas}$ is constant at all radii, which is unlikely to be true since the H \textsc{I} emission in the LCBGs in our sample decreases in intensity at larger radii.
 If $\rm \Sigma_{gas}$ increases with decreasing radius in the LCBGs in our sample, then Q will not be as centrally-peaked as is implied by Figure \ref{fig:vsigma}. \citet{G14} argue that increased values of Q in the centers of galaxies could lead to the formation of a central bulge and the quenching of star formation where $\rm Q > 1$.
 While our measurements of rotation velocities, velocity dispersions, and gas masses suggest that a similar central bulge is possible in the LCBGs in our sample, higher-resolution measurements of H \textsc{I} are needed for these galaxies to more conclusively identify central bulges that could lead to the quenching of star formation in LCBGs.

+\citet{K12} measured the gas kinematics in blue star-forming galaxies from $z \sim 0.2$ to $z \sim 1.2$ and found that the average $\rm V_{rot}/\sigma$ tends to increase with decreasing redshift.
+They interpret this trend as the result of the galaxies' disks settling over time due to fewer mergers and decreased gas fractions due to gas depletion from past star formation.
+They defined a settled disk as having $\rm V_{rot}/\sigma = 3$.
+In Figure \ref{fig:vsigma}, we see that the three galaxies with $\rm V_{rot}/ \sigma < 3$ at $\rm R_{HI}$ also have the highest gas fractions.
+While this relationship could be due to underestimating these galaxies' $\rm V_{rot}$ due to inclination uncertainties, it is also notable that these three galaxies have the least-ordered velocity contours of the galaxies in our sample that are not in larger H \textsc{I} envelopes.
+These galaxies' disks may be in the process of settling, while the remaining four galaxies' disks, in addition to being stable on large scales relative to gravitational instabilities, may have already settled.